Last Updated on

 The actual transaction or transaction fee doesn’t occur online via a website or mobile device as it appears; rather it is processed using a private server to ensure the utmost security.

 You pay per transaction, or “pay as you go,” with Stripe.
 Their fee is 2.9% + $0.30 per successful charge.
-There are no hidden costs with Stripe: no setup, monthly, validation, refund, card storage, or failed payment fees.
+There are no hidden costs with Stripe: no setup, monthly, validation, refund, chargeback, card storage, or failed transaction fees.
 You simply pay per transaction and the money is transferred into your bank account on a 2-day rolling basis.
 There is no merchant account required.

 For owners processing ACH payments and Bitcoin payments, there is a 0.8%+ $5 cap.